ksaurabhsingh/AI_Interview/README.md

 ## ✨ Key Features
 1. 📄 **Resume Parsing and Question Generation**
    - 📂 Upload resumes in PDF or Word format.
-   - 🔍 Extract relevant information using RAG (Retrieval-Augmented Generation) and map-reduce techniques.
+   - 🔍 Extract relevant information using RAG (Retrieval-Augmented Generation).
    - ❓ Generate meaningful and tailored interview questions based on the resume content.

 2. 🎙️ **AI-Powered Voice Interviews**